1GYOU1/inflearn_Supabase/section03/연습 프로젝트 - TODO LIST 만들기.md

 옵션 선택
 ```
-✔ Would you like to use TypeScript? … No / Yes
+✔ Would you like to use TypeScript? … No / Yes -> Yes
-✔ Would you like to use ESLint? … No / Yes
+✔ Would you like to use ESLint? … No / Yes -> No
-✔ Would you like to use Tailwind CSS? … No / Yes
+✔ Would you like to use Tailwind CSS? … No / Yes -> Yes
-✔ Would you like to use `src/` directory? … No / Yes
+✔ Would you like to use `src/` directory? … No / Yes -> No
-✔ Would you like to use App Router? (recommended) … No / Yes
+✔ Would you like to use App Router? (recommended) … No / Yes -> Yes
-✔ Would you like to customize the default import alias (@/*)? … No / Yes
+✔ Would you like to customize the default import alias (@/*)? … No / Yes -> No
 ```

 <br>